rubyforgood/casa/README.md

 1. The Spec tests uses Chrome Browser and Chromedriver for some of the tests.
 A current version of chromedriver will be installed when `bundle install` is run.
 TO install Chrome, see [Chrome Install](https://support.google.com/chrome/answer/95346?hl=en&ref_topic=7439538).

 Another option is to install the Chromium browser for your operating system so the browser-based Ruby feature/integration tests can run.
-Installing `chromium-browser` is enough, even in WSL (Windows subsystem for Linux)
+Installing `chromium-browser` is enough, including for many WSL (Windows subsystem for Linux) distributions.

+If you are using Ubuntu on WSL and receive the following message when trying to run the test suite...

+> Command '/usr/bin/chromium-browser' requires the chromium snap to be installed.
+Please install it with:
+> `snap install chromium`

+...check out the instructions on [installing google-chrome and chromedriver for WSL Ubuntu](https://github.com/rubyforgood/casa/blob/main/doc/WSL_SETUP.md#google-chrome).

 **Installing Packages**
 1. `cd casa/`